Haras National d'Hennebont: Up to the beginning of the 20th century

-From 1901 to the World War II
+From 1901 to World War II

 In 1901, a certain Mr. Perrin sold the Haras National a hectare of land to the north.
 This enabled the construction of stables numbers 5, 6 and 7.
 The director's and staff quarters were built in 1902.
 The third stud officer arrived in 1907, when the "supervisor's" house was built; the assistant director arrived the following year, and an infirmary was also created in 1908.

 Between 1900 and 1914, the number of half-blood horses declined, in favor of Postier and Trait Breton.
 At the same time, the Breton bidet tended to disappear.
 In 1914, the stud had 262 breeding stallions.

 In 1914, a 4-year-old mare from the Corlay line, Caroline, bred by the Haras National d'Hennebont, won first prize at the Concours Central Hippique de Paris, as did her breeder, Mr. Roux from Scaër.
 Particular attention was paid to maintaining horse births during the World War I, in particular the production of the Breton Postier, the artillery horse par excellence.
 After the armistice, the Haras National d'Hennebont employed over 100 staff.
 Agricultural needs lead to an increase in the number of draft stallions, as well as imports of Ardennais stallions, although there are fewer of them than at Lamballe.

 Karoline, small Breton draft mare from the Vannes region, 2 years old, 1.48 m (1912).

 Mousse, small Breton draft animal from the Langonnet region, 4 years old, 1.52 m (1916).

 Artisan, Breton horse from Landivisiau, sold to the Haras National in 1927.

 On November 8, 1920, a further 7 hectares were acquired from Mr. Perrin, including the lower part of the abbey with its 17th-century buildings and outbuildings, for the total sum of 302,000 francs.
 In 1923, the Haras lost its Breton stallion purchasing centers in Carhaix and Combourg.
 The following year, 20,917 mares were covered in the Hennebont district.
 In 1927, the Hennebont site had its largest number of stallions, 293, making it the 4th largest in France.
 More than half of the stallions are listed as Breton Postier, while 132 are Breton Trait, following the division of the breed's studbook in 1926.
 There were 93 employees at the time.
 In 1929, Hennebont had no saddle stallions.
 The spread of motorization led to a decline in the Haras' activities in the years leading up to the World War II.